Rømer's determination of the speed of light: Background

-The determination of east-west positioning (longitude) was a significant practical problem in cartography and navigation before the 1700s.
+The determination of east–west positioning (longitude) was a significant practical problem in cartography and navigation before the 1700s.
 In 1598 Philip III of Spain had offered a prize for a method to determine the longitude of a ship out of sight of land.
 Galileo proposed a method of establishing the time of day, and thus longitude, based on the times of the eclipses of the moons of Jupiter, in essence using the Jovian system as a cosmic clock; this method was not significantly improved until accurate mechanical clocks were developed in the eighteenth century.
 Galileo proposed this method to the Spanish crown in 1616–1617 but it proved to be impractical, not least because of the difficulty of observing the eclipses from a ship.
 However, with refinements the method could be made to work on land.

 The Italian astronomer Giovanni Domenico Cassini had pioneered the use of the eclipses of the Galilean moons for longitude measurements, and published tables predicting when eclipses would be visible from a given location.
 He was invited to France by Louis XIV to set up the Royal Observatory, which opened in 1671 with Cassini as director, a post he would hold for the rest of his life.

 One of Cassini's first projects at his new post in Paris was to send Frenchman Jean Picard to the site of Tycho Brahe's old observatory at Uraniborg, on the island of Hven near Copenhagen.
 Picard was to observe and time the eclipses of Jupiter's moons from Uraniborg while Cassini recorded the times they were seen in Paris.
 If Picard recorded the end of an eclipse at 9 hours 43 minutes 54 seconds after midday in Uraniborg, while Cassini recorded the end of the same eclipse at 9 hours 1 minute 44 seconds after midday in Paris – a difference of 42 minutes 10 seconds – the difference in longitude could be calculated to be 10° 32' 30".
 Picard was helped in his observations by a young Dane who had recently completed his studies at the University of Copenhagen – Ole Rømer – and he must have been impressed by his assistant's skills, as he arranged for the young man to come to Paris to work at the Royal Observatory there.

 Eclipses of Io

 Io is the innermost of the four moons of Jupiter discovered by Galileo in January 1610.
-Rømer and Cassini refer to it as the "first satellite of Jupiter".
+Rømer and Cassini referred to it as the "first satellite of Jupiter".
 It orbits Jupiter once every 42½ hours, and the plane of its orbit is very close to the plane of Jupiter's orbit around the sun.
 This means that it passes some of each orbit in the shadow of Jupiter – an eclipse.

 Viewed from the Earth, an eclipse of Io is seen in one of two ways.